sakthi-mitrah/git-learn/README.md

 # git-learn
-Its Just a repositroy for learning the Git for my references
+Its Just a repositroy for learning the Git for my references by Sakthi Kalyan S